BrianBlum89/osTicket-Prerequisites-and-Installation/README.md

 <p>
 </p>
 <p>
 You will have to enable IIS.
 To do this access the control panel then select uninstall a program.
-Off to the left select "Turn windows features on or off".
-A list will appear then you will enable Internet Information Services, then expand it, now expand world wide web services, and finally expand application development features from there we will enable CGI
+You will then select "Turn windows features on or off". once you do that another window will open up then you will enable Internet Information Services, then expand it, now expand world wide web services, and finally expand application development features from there we will enable CGI
 </p>

 ![install ISS](https://github.com/user-attachments/assets/e4834740-3ea6-4704-b75b-8266b051d64a)